feduxorg-attic/proxy_rb/README.md

 `proxy_rb` makes it easier for you to test your proxy infrastructre.

+**Be careful:  This documentation is always up to date and might contain information that is not suitable for the version you are using.
+All features flagged with "experimental" might change without any further notice.**

 ## Installation

 Add this line to your application's Gemfile: